rodrigokang/profile/README.md

 Work in this area involves financial modeling, asset allocation, risk management, and algorithmic trading.
 By leveraging machine learning and statistical methods, I provide insights and strategies for financial markets and investment portfolios.

 ### Quantum Information Science
-Explorations into the realm of quantum computing, quantum information theory and quantum control theory.
+Explorations into the realm of quantum computing, quantum information theory, and quantum control theory.
 This includes simulations of quantum algorithms, quantum cryptography, and studies on quantum entanglement and coherence.

+### Optimization
+Projects in numerical optimization and operations research, solving complex decision-making problems.
+Applications include linear programming, nonlinear optimization, and combinatorial problems in various industries such as logistics, finance, and engineering.

 ## Projects